 The lauded revival will live on in a PS Classics cast album set for an Aug.
 3 release.
 The recording will boast the premiere of the song "Something Just Broke" (added to the musical for its London debut).
 Visit www.psclassics.com.

-The ensemble cast featured Neil Patrick Harris (Proof, Cabaret) in dual roles as The Balladeer — who comments on the action to the audience — and arguably the most infamous assassin, Lee Harvey Oswald.
-Michael Cerveris (Titanic, Tommy) swaggers as the first successful presidential assassin, John Wilkes Booth.
-James Barbour (Jane Eyre, Carousel) broodingly portrays William McKinley killer, Leon Czolgosz.
-Denis O'Hare (Take Me Out) cakewalks as the eccentric office seeker and James Garfield murderer, Charles Guiteau.
-Mario Cantone (The Violet Hour) tackles the role of Samuel Byck, who threatened Richard Nixon with a 747.
-Jeffrey Kuhn (Ragtime) plays FDR gunman, Giuseppe Zangara.
+Turning the Studio 54 stage into the underbelly of a carnival roller coaster — complete with shooting gallery, spinning wheel and unobtainable prizes — the musical revival theatrically retold the stories of the nine individuals who took aim at eight different presidents.
+The stageshow filled with song anachronistically weaves together scenes wherein all four successful and five attempted assassins interact with one another.
+The ensemble cast featured Neil Patrick Harris ( Proof, Cabaret) in dual roles as The Balladeer — who comments on the action to the audience — and arguably the most infamous assassin, Lee Harvey Oswald.
+Michael Cerveris ( Titanic, Tommy) swaggers as the first successful presidential assassin, John Wilkes Booth.
+James Barbour ( Jane Eyre, Carousel) broodingly portrays William McKinley killer, Leon Czolgosz.
+Denis O'Hare ( Take Me Out) cakewalks as the eccentric office seeker and James Garfield murderer, Charles Guiteau.
+Mario Cantone ( The Violet Hour) tackles the role of Samuel Byck, who threatened Richard Nixon with a 747.
+Jeffrey Kuhn ( Ragtime) plays FDR gunman, Giuseppe Zangara.
 Alexander Gemignani plays the Jodie Foster-obsessed Ronald Reagan shooter, John Hinkley.
-And Becky Ann Baker (Titanic) and Mary Catherine Garrison (Debbie Does Dallas) play Gerald Ford's femme fatales, Sara Jane Moore and Lynette "Squeaky" Fromme, respectively.
+And Becky Ann Baker ( Titanic) and Mary Catherine Garrison ( Debbie Does Dallas) play Gerald Ford's femme fatales, Sara Jane Moore and Lynette "Squeaky" Fromme, respectively.

 The design team for Assassins includes Robert Brill (set), Susan Hilferty (costume), Peggy Eisenhauer and Jules Fisher (lighting) and Dan Moses Schreier (sound).
 Hair and wig design is handled by Tom Watson while projections are by Elaine J. McCarthy.